 Safeguarding

-A range of safeguards and protections exist under the reforms to ensure that professionals can safely, confidently and appropriately share information.
+A range of safeguards and protections exist to ensure that professionals can safely, confidently and appropriately share information.
 Offences and penalties may apply where information is shared unlawfully under CISS or FVISS.
 CISS and FVISS include offences for unauthorised and intentional or reckless use or disclosure of confidential information, and falsely claiming to be an ISE, or an authorised representative of an ISE, or knowingly allowing someone else to believe that you are.

 - not be held liable for any criminal, civil or disciplinary action for providing the information